Vedbar/DNA-seq_Germline_Variants/README.md

 gatk HaplotypeCaller -R /home/bqhs/ebola/AF086833.fa -I SRR1972917_dedup.bam -O SRR1972917.g.vcf -ERC GVCF gatk HaplotypeCaller -R /home/bqhs/ebola/AF086833.fa -I SRR1972918_dedup.bam -O SRR1972918.g.vcf -ERC GVCF
 ```
+### Why use `-ERC GVCF` ?
++ This instructs HaplotypeCaller to output an intermediate GVCF (Genomic VCF) file.
++ Unlike a standard VCF which contains only sites determined to be variant, a GVCF contains information for all sites in the genome (both variant and non-variant), accompanied by reference confidence information.
++ GVCF output is especially useful to perform joint genotyping on multiple samples later.

 ---